Eat & Drink

 Martha

-Eating seafood right on the water at Lake Macquarie is an ideal way to while away an afternoon or evening – at Martha, order your oysters natural, with a gin, mint, and cucumber granita, or with grilled chorizo and sherry butter.
+Eating seafood right on the water at Lake Macquarie is an ideal way to while away an afternoon or evening – at Martha, order your oysters natural, with a gin, mint, and cucumber granita, or with wood roast, lardo, apple, aged sherry vinegar, and pork crackle.

 Where: Level 1 Belmont 16s, The Parade, Belmont